martakarta/LineLights/README.md

 # LineLights
-###  An *Algorithm Project* in the Class *Eingabe Ausgabe* by Fabian Morón Zirfas.
+###  This *Algorithm* is my contribution to the topic Generative Design in *Steel Ant - Eingabe Ausgabe*, a class taught by Fabian Morón Zirfas, University of applied science - Potsdam (Germany).
-#### The goal of this project was to write an algorithm starting in a really analogue way.
-Two times 10 people were asked to follow the given instructions and perform their algorithm.
+#### This project started in a really analogue way.
+Two times 10 people were asked to follow some instructions and perform an algorithm.

 ##### Given Instructions:
 ######  1. Fix the cord on the grid (on any pin).
 ######  2. Create a pattern.